skierpage/minibugz/README.md

 * Uses model-view "lite": when not rendering a Buglist, index.php creates a Bug object, possibly retrieves it from the database, and creates or updates it with user input.
 * Action dispatch: the pageAction is partly driven by ?action={list/add/insert/modify/update} in the URL, but altered if actions like insert and update fail.
-* Error object that collects a bunch of form validation errors and links to offending form fields.
+* <a href="/skierpage/minibugz/blob/master/includes/Error.php#LC15">Error object</a> that collects a bunch of form validation errors and links to offending form fields.
-* Really basic HTML5 form validation ("required").
+* Really basic HTML5 form validation ("required" attribute).
 * Simplistic test mode where invoking a component file  on the command line (`% php includes/db_login.php`) does something.